mlibrary/about-heb/src/content/contact.md

 If you are interested in an institutional subscription to ACLS HEB, please email LYRASIS at [aclsheb@lyrasis.org](mailto:aclsheb@lyrasis.org).

-For publisher inquires or questions about royalties, please email [ACLS.HEB.royalties@umich.edu](mailto:ACLS.HEB.royalties@umich.edu).
+For publisher inquiries or rightsholder questions about royalties, please email [ACLS.HEB.royalties@umich.edu](mailto:ACLS.HEB.royalties@umich.edu).